raiden-network/spec/messaging.rst

 The signature of a Locked Transfer is created by signing the packed form of a ``balance_proof``.

 A ``balance_proof`` contains the following fields - using our example data.
-Notice that the fields are the same as in the :ref:`offchain balance proof <balance-proof-offchain>` datastructure, except there is no signature yet and the :term:`balance data` has been hashed into ``balance_hash``.
+Notice that the fields are the same as in the :ref:`off-chain balance proof <balance-proof-off-chain>` datastructure, except there is no signature yet and the :term:`balance data` has been hashed into ``balance_hash``.

 +--------------------------------+----------+------+